chikakoto/facial-expression-recognition/reports/final_report.md

 **Figure 2**: Explained variance ratio vs Principal components

 The first 34 principal components contain more than 80% of the cumulative explained variance ratio.
-As shown in Figure 4, the first few components take care of lightning conditions and later components extract identifying features, such as the eyes, nose and mouth.
+As shown in Figure 3, the first few components take care of lightning conditions and later components extract identifying features, such as the eyes, nose and mouth.

 ![Figure 3](figures/figure3.png)

 **Figure 3**: Images of first 20 components of PCA

-#### 5.1.2 FisherFace
+#### 5.1.2 Fisherface

 Fisherface is one of the popular algorithms used in face recognition, and is widely believed to be superior to other techniques, such as Eigenface because of the effort to maximize the separation between classes in the training process.
 For this method, linear discriminant analysis (LDA) is applied after the PCA.
 LDA finds the axis that distinguishes between two or more classes.
-It does not get affected easily by differences in lighting and angles compared to EigenFace.
-We use the PCA data from 5.1 EigenFace, with a standardized resampled dataset and 115 components, and then apply LDA.
-Six examples from the FisherFace result are shown in Figure 4.
+It does not get affected easily by differences in lighting and angles compared to Eigenface.
+We use the PCA data from 5.1 Eigenface, with a standardized resampled dataset and 115 components, and then apply LDA.
+Six examples from the Fisherface result are shown in Figure 4.

 ![Figure 4](figures/figure4.png)

-**Figure 4**: Images of fisherface
+**Figure 4**: Images of Fisherface

 ### 5.2 Feature transformation